 Kanji is more of a challenge, but learning a few is always fun and helpful.
 For this step, you can go through the varying levels of the JLPT (Japanese language proficiency test).
 This is for those who are really into languages.
 The app I mentioned before, Imiwa, has all of the JLPT levels for study.

 The best way to get internet in Japan is to rent a pocket wifi.
 There are currently more than 30 companies that provide wifi router rental in Japan, with big variations in data allowances, connectivity speeds, coverage and rental periods.
 Routers use 3G, 4G, WiMAX or LTE and tend to come in 3-, 7-, 14- and 30-day (or longer) packages.
 Softbank offers many pocket wifi options for rent for light and heavy use.
-Heavy plans can cost as much as YJPY 14,510 for a month, and it gets cheaper the long you rent it for or if you pay for time up front.
-In fact for a 6 month rental the price is lowered to about JPY 98,000 a month.
+It gets cheaper the long you rent it for or if you pay for time up front.
 The unit can be received by mail, for more information, check out this page.

 We use saildocs to receive weather forecasts, from the Japanese Meteorological Agency.